Ruaneri-Portela/Py-Youtube-To-CSV/README.md

 # Youtube-To-CSV
-Export videos or playlist public statitics to CSV file, inclued like, coments, date of published and viwer
+Export videos or playlist public statitics to CSV file, inclued like, coments, date of published and viwer, using python script!